Augmented Reality Advertising: How It Works & The Best Campaigns

 4. Burger King Burn That Ad

 2019 saw the iconic Burger King ‘Burn That Ad’ campaign by David SP.
 Using competitor adverts as a marker, users of the Burger King app in Brazil were able to aim their smartphones and burn their competitor’s ads using augmented reality.
 As the flames died down, users were shown a screen inviting them to indulge in a free Whopper at their nearest Burger King.
 Using augmented reality advertising to destroy non-AR marketing, nice.

 The future of AR in advertising & marketing

 In a consumer insights release, Google recently claimed the following:

 “Brands that adopt AR tools can help people make more informed and confident decisions, building brand trust and forming lasting connections with audiences eager to discover them.”

 Augmented reality advertising will continue to be utilised by brands who are looking to forge immersive relationships with their audiences.

 The future will see augmented reality become a mainstream advertising tactic for brands, allowing consumers to become active participants in advertising campaigns that they find attention-grabbing, engaging and memorable.
 This will ultimately increase brand awareness, provoke a higher conversion rate for their products and promote an uplift in sales.

-We help brands create augmented and virtual experiences through our very own augmented reality platform solution, Reydar.
-Whether you are looking to build an advertising campaign, a virtual event, gaming experience or virtual tour, contact us to talk about your plans.
+We help brands create augmented and virtual experiences through our very own augmented reality platform solution, REYDAR.
+Whether you are looking to build an advertising campaign, a virtual event, a gaming experience or a virtual tour, contact us to talk about your plans.